-Mama June’s Before And After Reveal Is Coming This Week!
+Mama June’s Before And After Reveal Is Coming This Week

 — Watchlatestnews (@watchlatestnews) March 24, 2017

-At this point it bears noting that, because of the time involved between when TV filming takes place and when a TV show hits the air, what you’re seeing on TV likely happened months ago.
+At this point, it bears noting that, because of the time involved between when TV filming takes place and when a TV show hits the air, what you’re seeing on TV likely happened months ago.
 What that means in this case is that, in real life Mama June has already lost all that weight, and may or may not be keeping it off (that remains to be seen, but there are reports that she’s been cheating on her new diet, but more on that in a few paragraphs).
-But in terms of From Not To Hot, viewers are seeing the story of Shannon’s weight loss play out in front of them in weekly installments.
+But regarding From Not To Hot, viewers are seeing the story of Shannon’s weight loss play out in front of them in weekly installments.

 The show has shown fans June’s weight loss as it progressed, but one thing that the show’s producers have been keeping under wraps is the final result.
-After all of the surgeries and post-surgery effort she’s put into it, fans still don’t know what the new Mama June looks like.
+After all of the surgeries and post-surgery effort, she’s put into it, fans still don’t know what the new Mama June looks like.

 Now, however, as Life and Style Magazine reports, the big reveal is finally coming on this week’s episode of Mama June: From Not to Hot.
 June’s trainer, Kenya Crooks, posted a short video on Instagram teasing the big reveal.